Vodka Drinks, Cocktails and Concoctions: 10 Refreshing Summer Recipes

 - This is the tricky part.
 Get your vodka bottle and tilt it slightly then slide the neck of the vodka bottle into the prepared hole.
 Turn so that the vodka bottle is upside down and filtering into the watermelon.
 If your hole is big enough and you go quite slowly there shouldn’t be any spillage.
 This could be a team effort!

-- Leave for a day of two.
-Ideally this monstrosity would be kept in the fridge so that the watermelon is nice and chilled when it comes to consuming it.
+- Leave for a day or two.
+Ideally, this monstrosity would be kept in the fridge so that the watermelon is nice and chilled when it comes to consuming it.
 There won't be any room left for food though!

 - Cut open your watermelon and serve.